 - Three or four different kinds of trees.
 How can you tell these are different species?

 Take a moment to have children act out the posture of the different trees, the angle at which they hold their branches, and the movement and sounds they make in the wind.
 Afterward, ask children what questions they have about the trees they visited.
 Discuss which of these questions could be answered by an investigation.

 Materials: optional: tree identification guides, Trees Aid to Identification.

 Objective: To examine a tree carefully using only the sense of touch.

-Gather the whole group together at a central spot outside.
-Choose one volunteer and demonstrate how to carefully lead a partner whose eyes are closed to a tree, gently holding his bent arm and describing the landscape across which the two of you are moving.
+Gather the whole group together at a central spot.
+Choose one volunteer and demonstrate how to carefully lead a partner whose eyes are closed to a tree, gently holding their bent arm and describing the landscape across which the two of you are moving.
 Now pair up children and explain that children will take turns being leader or explorer.
 In each pair, the sighted partner will lead the partner whose eyes are closed to a nearby tree to examine and then guide the exploration with questions like:

 Can you wrap your arms around the tree?
 How far up is the lowest branch of the tree?
 How many branches can you reach?
 Is the bark rough or smooth?
 What’s unusual about this tree?

 Can you feel any leaves on this tree?
 Describe them.

 Afterward, leaders escort their partners back to the central spot, gently turn them around a few times, and then ask them to open their eyes.
 Can the explorers find their tree?
 What characteristics were key to identification?
 Change roles and repeat.

 UPPER GRADES CHALLENGE: MEASURING TREES (Grades 5-6)